Desmodromic valve: Comparison with conventional valvetrains

 In modern engines, valve spring failure at high RPM has been mostly remedied.
 The main benefit of the desmodromic system is the prevention of valve float at high rpm.

 In traditional spring-valve actuation, as engine speed increases, the inertia of the valve will eventually overcome the spring's ability to close it completely before the piston reaches top dead centre (TDC).
 This can lead to several problems.
-First,the valve does not completely return to its seat before combustion begins.
+First, the valve does not completely return to its seat before combustion begins.
 This allows combustion gases to escape prematurely, leading to a reduction in cylinder pressure which causes a major decrease in engine performance.
 This can also overheat the valve, possibly warping it and leading to catastrophic failure.
 Second, and most damaging, the piston collides with the valve and both are destroyed.
 In spring-valve engines the traditional remedy for valve float is to stiffen the springs.
 This increases the seat pressure of the valve (the static pressure that holds the valve closed).
 This is beneficial at higher engine speeds because of a reduction in the aforementioned valve float.
-The drawback is that the engine has to work harder to open the valve at all engine speeds.
-The higher spring pressure causes greater friction (hence temperature and wear) in the valvetrain.
+The drawback is increased forces on all valvetrain components and increased friction and associated temperature and wear.
+It does not decrease power because nearly all work put into compressing the spring is later released as the spring is allowed to uncompress.

-The desmodromic system avoids this problem, because it does not have to overcome the force of the spring.
-It must still overcome the inertia of the valve opening and closing, and that depends on the mass distribution of the moving parts.
+The desmodromic system avoids some of the shortcomings of spring-loaded valves because it is not subject to the high loads associated with compressing stiff springs.
+However, it must still overcome the inertia of the valve itself, and that depends on the mass distribution of the moving parts.
 The effective mass of a traditional valve with spring includes one-half of the valve spring mass for symmetric springs and all of the valve spring retainer mass.
 However, a desmodromic system must deal with the inertia of the two rocker arms per valve, so this advantage depends greatly on the skill of the designer.
 Another disadvantage is the contact point between the cams and rocker arms.
 It is relatively easy to use roller tappets in conventional valvetrains, although it does add considerable moving mass.
 In a desmodromic system the roller would be needed at one end of the rocker arm, which would greatly increase its moment-of-inertia and negate its "effective mass" advantage.
 Thus, desmo systems have generally needed to deal with sliding friction between the cam and rocker arm and therefore may have greater wear.
 The contact points on most Ducati rocker arms are hard-chromed to reduce this wear.
-Another possible disadvantage is that it would be very difficult to incorporate hydraulic valve lash adjusters in a desmodromic system, so the valves must be periodically adjusted, but this is true of typical performance oriented motorcycles as valve lash is typically set using a shim under a cam follower.
+Another disadvantage is the difficulty in incorporating hydraulic valve lash adjusters to a desmodromic system; thus frequent valve clearance (lash) adjustments are required.
+Additionally, each valve requires two lash adjustments - one for the opening rocker and another for the closing rocker.
+However, it is rare for most high RPM engines with conventional spring-loaded valvetrains to incorporate hydraulic lash adjusters – so they too require periodic checks and adjustments of valve lash.